JakubStrunc/turn_to_target-24-2022/README.md

 ![image](https://user-images.githubusercontent.com/105900658/182707957-714e9009-f29f-4e68-96da-f5192462e2fa.png)

-The image how the atan2 works on the circle(converted for radians to degrees)
+The below image shows how the atan2 works on the circle(converted for radians to degrees)

 ![image](https://user-images.githubusercontent.com/105900658/182739016-7133c2fe-e94d-49c0-a44c-fba5f6a5ba94.png)